 José Duca, PhD, Global Head, Computer-Aided Drug Discovery, Novartis

-then be turned into clinical recommendations for disease prevention, prognosis, diagnostics, and therapeutics.
+These can then be turned into clinical recommendations for disease prevention, prognosis, diagnostics, and therapeutics.
 Machine learning gives us the power to extract elusive indicators from the ever-increasing volume of heath information.
-This information

-also gives us the power to make patient clusters, well beyond single etiology or prognostic indicators, and the panelists will present the promise and application of these multifactorial approaches toward curing or treating diseases and cancers.
+This information also gives us the power to make patient clusters, well beyond single etiology or prognostic indicators, and the panelists will present the promise and application of these multifactorial approaches toward curing or treating

 Panelists: Jenny Smith, MSc, MEd, Research Bioinformatician, Clinical Research Division, Fred Hutchinson Cancer Research Center